robfatland/greenandblack/index.md

 ## vim:

-`vi` and `vim` are the same thing: A text editor with arcane syntax inherited from an earlier editor called `ed`.
+`vi` and `vim` are the same editor, specificially an ancient text editor with arcane syntax inherited from an even older editor called `ed`.
 To disable a profusion of colorized text in the editor: In escape mode type `:syntax off`.